dcos/examples/1.8/registry/README.md

-# How to use the Registry package on DC/OS
+# How to use Docker Registry on DC/OS

 The Docker [registry](https://docs.docker.com/registry/) is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
-This DC/OS package provides a private registry that can be made available to any other component in the system through a virtual IP (default: `registry.marathon.l4lb.thisdcos.directory:5000`).
+This DC/OS package provides a private registry that can be made available to any other component in the system through a [virtual IP](https://dcos.io/docs/1.8/usage/service-discovery/load-balancing-vips/virtual-ip-addresses/) with the default of `registry.marathon.l4lb.thisdcos.directory:5000`.

-- NOTE: this package will install with the default parameters, but Docker registry requires a valid TLS certificate and key to work properly and secure connections between the engines and registry hosting the cache.
+Note that this package will install with the default parameters, but Docker registry requires a valid TLS certificate and key to work properly and secure connections between the engines and registry hosting the cache.
 Follow this document to learn how to configure a download location for the certificate and key in the Advanced Installation “security” section.

 - Estimated time for completion: up to 30 minutes
-- Target Audience:
+- Target audience:
  - Operators
  - Application admins
 - Scope: You'll learn how to install the Docker registry and how to use it to push and pull docker images, and to act as a proxy for another registry.